Online Bachelor’s Degrees in Family and Human Development

 Maryville University

 Maryville University’s online bachelor of arts degree in human development and family studies explores people’s and families’ social, physical, cognitive, and emotional development across the lifespan.
 To help students maximize their effectiveness in this field, Maryville offers five ways to tailor their education to their goals.
-These include one 30-credit optional concentration in child life specialist and four developmental tracks.
+These include an optional 30-credit child life specialist concentration and four developmental tracks.
 These tracks include early childhood development, youth development, family life education, and adult development and aging.

 This family studies and human development program is structured to align with standards set by the Child Development Council, National Council on Family Relations, Child and Youth Care Certification Board, and the Association of Child Life Professionals.
 Graduates will be prepared for future certification assessments such as Certified Family Life Educator (CFLE) and Certified Child Life Specialist (CCLS).